monero-project/monero-gui/installers/windows/Deterministic.md

 In any case, after unpacking, check the file dates in the `bin` directory where the installer script looks for them with the dates of the files in the zip file: They must be identical.

-Note that the the following line in `Monero.iss` is also important regarding file timestamps:
+Note that the following line in `Monero.iss` is also important regarding file timestamps:

     TimeStampsInUTC=yes